m516/OpenRocket-Java-Sandbox/README.md

 This is a simple Eclipse project that uses the exposed classes in the OpenRocket executable JAR file to run and change simulations.

 ## Installation
 These instructions assume you have Java 1.8 installed on your computer and is the default JRE and JDK.
 If that's not the case, please do so before continuing.
-Otherwise Eclipse won't start properly (without Java) or OpenRocket will likely throw errors (with Java 9+: [See ](https://github.com/openrocket/openrocket/issues/542)[these ](https://github.com/openrocket/openrocket/issues/433)[issues](https://github.com/openrocket/openrocket/issues/347) from OpenRocket repository)
+Otherwise Eclipse won't start properly (without Java) or OpenRocket will likely throw errors (with Java 9+: [See ](https://github.com/openrocket/openrocket/issues/542)[these ](https://github.com/openrocket/openrocket/issues/433)[issues](https://github.com/openrocket/openrocket/issues/347) from the [OpenRocket repository](https://github.com/openrocket/openrocket/))

 Download the latest version of [Eclipse](https://www.eclipse.org/downloads/).
 You will need a Java JVM